-Asset type Valuation basis Infrastructure, community assets, vehicles, plant and equipment Depreciated historic cost Council Dwellings Current value determined using Existing Use Value for Social Housing (EUV-SH) Assets under Construction Historic cost Surplus Assets Fair value, estimated at highest and best use from a market participant's perspective.
+Asset type Valuation basis Infrastructure, community assets, vehicles, plant and equipment Depreciated historic cost Council Dwellings Current value determined using Existing Use Value for Social Housing (EUV-SH) Council Offices Current value, determined as the amount that would be paid for the asset in its existing use.
+School Buildings Current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value.
+Assets under Construction Historic cost Surplus Assets Fair value, estimated at highest and best use from a market participant's perspective.
 All other Property, Plant and Equipment assets Current value, determined as the amount that would be paid for an asset based on its Existing Use Value (EUV)